— Romi Cohn.

 Unable to speak Hungarian, Romi knew that merely opening his mouth exposed him as an illegal refugee.
 He settled in a small town and enrolled at a local yeshiva, where the headmaster was sympathetic to his plight.
 He continued his education until 1944.
 When Hungary formally joined the Axis and began mass deportations of Jews, Romi returned home to Czechoslovakia, this time carrying forged Christian identification papers.

 Romi became an informal member of the underground and used his connections to help find housing for Jewish refugees and to supply them with false Christian papers.
 The identity papers he made were very realistic: a connection working at Gestapo headquarters supplied him with German seals to stamp the documents.

 Eventually, Romi was arrested on suspicion of carrying false documents.
-After a daring escape, he decided to flee to the mountains and join the partisans hiding there.
+After a daring escape, he fled to the mountains and joined the partisans hiding there.
 To reach the mountains, Romi forged a German military travel order, sending him to the last German outpost before partisan-controlled territory. “[The Germans] all shook my hand and wished me luck.
 They thought I was going to go strike a blow for the Reich,” Romi remembers.
 By the time he joined the partisans, the Germans were already in retreat.
 His brigade drove them further westward — all the while capturing, interrogating, and executing SS officers.

 |Romi Cohn at JPEF's |